Alte Oper

 Alte Oper (Old Opera) is a concert hall in Frankfurt am Main, Hesse, Germany.
 It is located in the inner city, Innenstadt, within the banking district Bankenviertel.
 Today's Alte Oper was built in 1880 as the city's opera house, which was destroyed by bombs in 1944.
 It was rebuilt in the 1970s as a concert hall with a large hall and smaller venues, opened in 1981.
 The square in front of the building is still known as Opernplatz (Opera Square).

 Many important works were performed for the first time when it was Frankfurt's opera house, including Schreker's Der ferne Klang and Carl Orff's Carmina Burana in 1937.
 The Oper Frankfurt now plays in the Opern- und Schauspielhaus Frankfurt, completed in 1951.

 Historic opera house

 The building was designed by the Berlin architect Richard Lucae, financed by the citizens of Frankfurt and built by Philipp Holzmann.
 Construction began in 1873.
 It opened on 20 October 1880.
 Among the guests was Kaiser Wilhelm I of Germany, who was impressed and said: Das könnte ich mir in Berlin nicht erlauben.
 (I couldn't permit myself this sort of thing in Berlin.)
+The opening was also celebrated by Mozart's Don Giovanni.